-34.3 Highfields Primary School staff, through induction and Whole School Training are aware of the importance and impact on a child/student who is involved in such situations.

-34.4 In addition, the Forced Marriage Unit have issued guidance on Forced Marriage and vulnerable adults due to an emerging trend of cases where such marriages involving people with learning difficulties.
+- 35.4 Highfields Primary School staff, through induction and Whole School Training are aware of the importance and impact on a child/student who is involved in such situations. - 35.5 In addition, the Forced Marriage Unit have issued guidance on Forced Marriage and vulnerable adults due to an emerging trend of cases where such marriages involving people with learning difficulties.
 This is not a crime' which is perpetrated by men only, sometimes female relatives will support, incite or assist.
-It is also not unusual for younger relatives to be selected to undertake the abuse as a way to protect senior members of the family.
-Sometimes contract killers and bounty hunters will also be employed
+It is also not unusual for younger relatives to be selected to undertake the abuse to protect senior members of the family.
+Sometimes contract killers and bounty hunters will also be employed. - 35.6 In such cases, disclosures and concerns relating to Forced Marriage/Honour Based Abuse will be reported directly to the DSL / the Police due to the impact it could have on the child/student in the wider community.
+Information will be sought from Children's Social Care Duty & Advice and where appropriate and Police and the Forced Marriage Unit.